Spotswood College

-Some of the less common features of Spotswood College include its beach volleyball arena, horticultural facilities, music department complete with recording facilities, and highly rated special education and international departments.
-A new gymnasium is currently under construction, and two classroom blocks are planned to be demolished to make way for new learning areas to be constructed.

 Houses

 Spotswood College initially had four houses.
 In 1969, when the college expanded the education department split the college into two schools, one named East, the other West.
 In 1980 the college reverted to its original structure and the four house system was re-introduced.
 The houses were named after the original settlers of New Plymouth.
 In 2012, the houses were given dual names with the original names added.
 The house names are based from the Sugar Loaf Islands off the coast of New Plymouth.